Embedding Stripe in a Headless WooCommerce and Next.js Store: What Actually Matters

 // send paymentIntent.client_secret to the client

-Plenty of businesses need to authorize a card at checkout and capture the money later, when the item ships or the booking is confirmed.
-Stripe supports this directly, documented under placing a hold on a payment method.
-You create the PaymentIntent with capture_method: 'manual'; after authorization it sits at status requires_capture; later you capture it, optionally for a smaller amount with amount_to_capture, and a partial capture releases the remainder automatically.
+Plenty of businesses need to hold a card at checkout and take the money later, when the item ships or a booking is confirmed.
+Stripe supports this directly, under placing a hold on a payment method.
+Create the PaymentIntent with capture_method: 'manual'; after authorization it rests at requires_capture; later you capture it, optionally for less with amount_to_capture, and a partial capture releases the balance for you.

-The detail that bites people is expiry.
-An authorization does not last forever, the window depends on the card network, and Stripe tells you exactly when it ends through the capture_before value on the charge.
-Capture before that, or the hold is released and the PaymentIntent moves to canceled.
-The lesson from production: never hardcode an assumed number of days, read capture_before and build your fulfilment timing around it.
+The part that catches teams out is expiry.
+A hold does not last indefinitely, its window depends on the card network, and Stripe hands you the deadline as capture_before on the charge.
+Miss it and the authorization is released while the PaymentIntent slides to canceled.
+The rule from production is blunt: never hardcode an assumed number of days, read capture_before and shape your fulfillment timing around the value Stripe gives you.

-Here is where headless integrations most often go wrong, and where the official guidance is worth following to the letter.
-The result the customer sees in the browser is not the source of truth.
-The source of truth is the webhook Stripe sends your server, and to trust it you must verify its signature.
-Per the signature documentation, Stripe signs each event with a secret (whsec_...) and sends a Stripe-Signature header, and you verify it with the library's constructEvent.
+This is where headless integrations most often quietly break.
+The result the customer sees is a courtesy, not a fact.
+The fact is the webhook Stripe delivers to your server, and to trust it you verify its signature.
+Per the signature documentation, Stripe signs each event with a secret (whsec_...), sends a Stripe-Signature header, and expects you to confirm it with the library's constructEvent.

 export async function POST(req) {